openvinotoolkit/training_extensions/pytorch_toolkit/formula_recognition/README.md

 ### Download Datasets

-For training model One has to have dataset.
+For training model one has to have dataset.
 Dataset format is similiar to [im2latex-100k](https://zenodo.org/record/56198#.X2NDQ2gzaUl).
 Main structure of the dataset is following:
 * `formulas_file` - file with one formula per line
 * `images_folder` - folder containing input images
-* `split_file` - the most important part of the dataset.
-This file contains `file_name` (tab symbol) `formula_idx` per line connecting corresponding index of the formula in the file with formulas and particular image with `image_name`.
+* `split_file` - this file contains `file_name` (tab symbol) `formula_idx` per line connecting corresponding index of the formula in the file with formulas and particular image with `image_name`.
 Example:
     ```
     11.png  11
     34.png  34